Syrym Datuly

-In 1774, Syrym Datuly led the Kazakh detachment that assisted Pugachev during his rebellion of 1773-75.
+In 1774, Syrym Datuly led the Kazakh detachment that assisted Pugachev during his rebellion of 1773–75.
 In a preserved report dated Jun 22, 1775, Count Alexander Suvorov reports Datuly as one of the active participants in the uprising.
 However, in the autumn of 1776 Datuly switched sides and assisted the tsarist administration.
 This allegiance lasted until 1783 when he rejoined the rebels.

 In 1783, under Datuly's leadership, a peasant uprising broke out in the Younger Zhuz.
-The reasons for the insurgency were scarcity of land, the prohibition of the herdsmen to move to the right bank of the Urals by the tsarist authorities, violation of the rights of the clan elders, robbery and violence against the people by Nuraly khan and the Sultans, the Ural Cossack Army and the tsarist administration.
-Datuly was captured by the Ural Cossacks and imprisoned until spring 1784, when he was ransomed by Nuraly khan, who was married to Datuly's sister.
+The reasons for the insurgency were scarcity of land, the prohibition of the herdsmen to move to the right bank of the Urals by the tsarist authorities, violation of the rights of the clan elders, robbery and violence against the people by Nuraly Khan and the Sultans, the Ural Cossack Army and the tsarist administration.
+Datuly was captured by the Ural Cossacks and imprisoned until spring 1784, when he was ransomed by Nuraly Khan, who was married to Datuly's sister.

 After continues battles, attempts were made to implement reforms into the system of Kazakh clans in the Younger Zhuz which would make it possible for the Tsarist administration to establish order.
-One of these attempts was made in 1785 during a kurultai, an assembly of the leading chieftains, where it was propsed to divide the Zhuz into three parts or hordes.
+One of these attempts was made in 1785 during a kurultai, an assembly of the leading chieftains, where it was proposed to divide the Zhuz into three parts or hordes.
 Syrym Datuly was elected as the first adviser to all three hordes, the entire Younger Zhuz.
 In this position, he swore allegiance to the Tsarist administration who was keen on implementing reforms drawn up by the governor-general of Siberia and Ufa, Iosif Igelström.